 Mistake #1: Not performing test cuts

 The best way to avoid wasting material is to do one or more small test cuts any time you’ve just inserted the blade holder and/or you’re cutting a new material.
-Do not assume that recommended settings for any given material will always be accurate.
-There are many factors affecting how a material will cut, including: sharpness of the blade, condition of the mat, intricacy of the design, exposure to humidity, and color of dye used in the material.
+Do not assume that the recommended settings for any given material will always be accurate.
+There are many factors affecting how a material will cut, including sharpness of the blade, condition of the mat, intricacy of the design, exposure to humidity, and color of dye used in the material.
 If you cannot get a great test cut then, trust me, the rest of your project isn’t going to cut well either.
 It’s also a good idea to select a shape similar to what is used in your project.
 In other words:

 - If you are cutting out a title, use a small letter as the test cut shape.